 Nearby, the Highland Stillhouse Scottish Pub makes an ideal spot to toast the day.
 One of the best Scottish-themed bars around, it’s also an homage to yet another one of Oregon City’s firsts: The town claimed the territory’s first moonshine still.
 Today the Stillhouse boasts the Portland area’s most extensive single-malt selection and an authentic feel, right down to the woolly plaid bar seats.
 Order up traditional bangers and beans and Scotch eggs.
 Odds are your first visit won’t be your last.

 Where to Eat in Oregon City

-The pizzas from this family restaurant’s wood-fired brick-oven come with crispy crusts and toppings like prosciutto and fig or chicken pesto and bacon.
+This family-owned Italian restaurant serves up salads and antipasto with beers and wines.
+The pizzas from the wood-fired brick oven at Mi Famiglia come with crispy crusts and toppings like prosciutto and fig or chicken pesto and bacon.

-Take a guided tour of the second-largest waterfall by volume in the U.S.— by kayak.
+Oregon City’s eNRG Kayaking offers guided tours of the second-largest waterfall by volume in the U.S. — by kayak.
 You’ll paddle through natural beauty as well as industry and be rewarded with spectacular views of Willamette Falls.

 Explore Canemah Bluff

 Stroll through Canemah Bluff Nature Park for views of spring wildflowers, like camas and white larkspur, and the Willamette River.
 With a little over 1 mile (1.6 km) of trail wending through Douglas firs and rare Oregon white oak, you might find deer grazing or sparrows, orange-crowned warblers, hawks and eagles on these easy and accessible trails.